BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 - `a[a-z]e` will match everything from `aaa`, `abe`, ... to `aze`, the dash means a range.
 - `a[0-5]e` will match `a0e`, `a1e`, `a2e`, `a3e`, `a4e` and `a5e`, so range works for numerics too.

-The following command is looking for entries with any gene name matching `ada`, `adc`, `ala` and `alc`:
+The following command is looking for entries with any lines matching `ada`, `adc`, `ala` and `alc`:

 ```
 grep -wi A[dl][ac] BDGP6_genes.gtf
 ```

 Unfortunately, it is also matching entries that contain gene names like `"tRNA:Ala-AGC"`.
-So let's be a bit more specific, and search for terms that are flanked by double-quotes:
+There are ways of finding results in specific columns, and these approaches become easier with experience.
+Here, we'll use the `\` to "escape" a quotation, which stops it having it's "special meaning" and returns it to just being an ASCII character.
+The search pattern will need to be enclosed in double quote marks here for this to work too.

 ```
 grep -wi "\"A[dl][ac]\"" BDGP6_genes.gtf